 This potty chair has an optimal height for most toddlers and can be adjusted if needed.

 The lid can be completely removed and washed.
-The waste tank can be replaced whenever needed too.
-Moreover, the Fisher-Price potty chair has a very realistic flush.
-Unfortunately, it does not make any sound but can be used to teach your baby that flushing is needed after every toilet use.
+The waste tank can be replaced whenever needed, too.
+Finally, the Fisher-Price potty chair has a very realistic flush.
+Unfortunately, it does not make any sound but it may teach your baby to flush after every use.

 7. Fisher-Price Unisex White and Green